MichaelBehr/Empathetic_Chatbot/README.md

 # ECE_657
-ECA Chatbot project myself and Ye Fan developed for ECE 657.
+A Chatbot project myself and Ye Fan developed for ECE 657, focusing on improving a chatbot's emotional awareness.
 ## Main Description
 Abstract—There has been a large push in recent years to develop improved emotional conversational agents (chatbots)